elastic/support-diagnostics/README.md

 ### Downloading And Installing

 - Locate the [latest release](https://github.com/elastic/support-diagnostics/releases/latest)
-- Select the zip file labeled support-diagnostic-XX.XX.XX-dist.zip to download the binary files. **_Do not select the zip or tar files labeled: 'Source code'._** These do not contain compiled runtimes and will generate errors if you attempt to use the scripts contained in them.
+- Select the zip file labeled diagnostics-XX.XX.XX-dist.zip to download the binary files. **_Do not select the zip or tar files labeled: 'Source code'._** These do not contain compiled runtimes and will generate errors if you attempt to use the scripts contained in them.
 - Unzip the downloaded file into the directory you intend to run from.
 This can be on the same host as the as the Elasticsearch, Kibana or Logstash host you wish to interrogate, or on a remote server or workstation.
 You can also run it from within a Docker container(see further instructions down for generating an image).

 ### Building From Source